-- you or any of your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC) or if you have an endocrine system condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).

-- you have had a serious allergic reaction to liraglutide or any of the ingredients in VICTOZA®.
+- you or any of your family have ever had a type of thyroid cancer called medullary thyroid carcinoma (MTC) or if you have an endocrine system condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2). - you have had a serious allergic reaction to liraglutide or any of the ingredients in VICTOZA®.
 See the end of this Medication Guide for a complete list of ingredients in VICTOZA®.
-Symptoms of a serious allergic reaction include:
+See "What are the possible side effects of VICTOZA®?" for symptoms of a serious allergic reaction.

-- o swelling of your face, lips, tongue or throat

-- o problems breathing or swallowing

-- o severe rash or itching

-- o fainting or feeling dizzy

-- o very rapid heartbeat